GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 ### Scale your application

-Use the following command to scale up your application to four replicas.
-Each runs independently on the cluster with the load balanced serving traffic to all of them.
+Use the following command to scale your application up to four replicas:

 ```bash
 kubectl scale deployment hello-app --replicas=4
 ```

+Each replica runs independently on the cluster, with the load balancer serving traffic to all of them.

 ### View your application settings